 When we were interviewed and chosen for these specific roles, one of the main skills we were asked to demonstrate (knowingly and not knowingly) was the ability to deeply analyze a piece of information.
 To receive a broken, lacking data point and dive into it as deeply as possible and provide comprehensive-quality insight from it, as much we possibly could.

-The 'smart kids' we were interviewing 15 years later were completely different in their main skill.
-They were not so good at taking a piece of info and breaking it down to its atoms but they were extremely good at running cross-data analysis, meaning getting a whole lot of information from different sources, review it to a certain level of depth (surely not as deep as possible) and highlight the important from the not-important.
+The 'smart kids' we were interviewing 15 years later were completely different in their main skill set.
+They were not so good at taking a piece of info and breaking it down to its atoms but they were extremely good at running cross-data analysis, meaning, getting a whole lot of information from different sources, review it to a certain level of depth (surely not as deep as possible) and separate the important from the not-important.
 Horizontal processing vs. vertical processing.

-This was what they were good at because this is what their world has become, just like by the way the unit's world and its needs has become - lots of data sources, pouring tons of records and the required skill was the ability to screen the 'good' from the 'bad', the 'quality' from the 'poor', quickly and effectively.
-This is what they were naturally doing in their surrounding world in the Facebook feed, chatting over IM and SMS, browsing through endless number of TV channels and it has become the world of the intelligence work in 8200 as well.
+This was what they were good at because this is what their world has become, just like, by the way, the 8200 unit's world and its needs has become - lots of data sources, pouring tons of records, and the required skill was the ability to screen the 'good' from the 'bad', the 'quality' from the 'poor', quickly and effectively.
+This is what they were naturally doing in their surrounding world of Facebook feed, chatting over IM and SMS, browsing through endless number of TV channels, and it has become the world of the intelligence work in 8200 as well.

 Back in our time, we didn't have this.
 The little information we got, we had deeply analyze it and squeeze it to the last bit of insight we could deduct, building that puzzle one piece at a time.
 The world changed, teenagers changed, their skill set changed and our screening process changed as a result.